tldr-pages/tldr/pages/linux/rpicam-hello.md

 > View a live camera stream using a Raspberry Pi camera.
 > More information: <https://www.raspberrypi.com/documentation/computers/camera_software.html#rpicam-hello>.

-- Display a camera preview stream for a specific amount of time (in miliseconds):
+- Display a camera preview stream for a specific amount of time (in milliseconds):

 `rpicam-hello -t {{time}}`